fbpx

 6. Avoid Common SAT Reading Mistakes

-Students often lose points due to predictable mistakes.
+Students lose points because of some really silly mistakes.
 Avoid these:

 7. Analyze Your Mistakes and Adjust Strategies

-- Track patterns in mistakes.
-Are you struggling with inference questions?
+• Track patterns in mistakes.
+Do you have difficulty with inference?
 Vocabulary?

 8. Use Official SAT Practice Materials